h4ckyou/h4ckyou.github.io/posts/ctf/csean/index.md

 When I search for something it gives this
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/3c5fe403-6c0b-4df3-b982-5b6e06af3ed0)

-At this point I was really confused cause I used `cewl` to get the words from the web server and fuzzed for allowed words but got this
+At this point I was really confused cause I used `cewl` to get the words from the web server and fuzzed for allowed words but got nothing

 After some minutes I noticed when I give it `../../../../../flag.txt` it gives the flag
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/c05ab17a-57c1-4545-9d5f-8b42a7813893)